Jasoon36/adventofcode/README.md

 - transposing a list of lists (always had numpy)
 - set comparisons
 - := walrus operator (handy)
+- use complex numbers as coordinates
+- set operators like | and &

 Things I've seen but haven't had a chance to try yet:

-- use complex numbers like coordinates
-- operator | and |= with dictionaries (update and merge)
+- operator | and |= with dictionaries (merge and update)